-(For express/overnight deliveries, you may add "450 Serra Mall" if a street address is required.)
+(For express/overnight deliveries, you may add "450 Jane Stanford Way" if a street address is required.)

-Official transcripts should be mailed directly to the department to which you are applying (do not mail to central university grad admissions office)
+- Official transcripts should be mailed directly to the department to which you are applying (do not mail them to the central university grad admissions office.)

-- A recent writing sample on a philosophical topic should be uploaded into the application.
+- Should be a recent writing sample on a philosophical topic

-- We recommend you send your best work.
+- We recommend you send an example of your best work

-- Secondary samples are allowed, though not required or encouraged (please mark which sample is primary if including more than one.)
+- Secondary samples are allowed, please mark which sample is primary if including more than one

 Letters of Recommendation